NYPL/metadata-documentation/README.md

-This repo is now at: https://github.com/NYPL-Research/metadata-documentation/
+This repo has been moved to https://github.com/NYPL-Research/metadata-documentation/